kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 ## Alternative Option: Twitch Client

-*Note*: The twitch launcher is, IMO, bad.
-It refuses to go offline, shows you tons of stuff you don't need, and is in general a pain to work with.
+*Note*: The twitch launcher is a pain.
+It refuses to go offline and shows you tons of stuff not related to modding minecraft.
 Unless you already use Twitch for other games or enjoy watching streamers, I suggest you try MultiMC first.

 From a Windows client OS, go to [twitch's download site](https://www.twitch.tv/downloads) and download the **twitch app for windows**.